bscotch/igor-setup/README.md

     # Required
     access-key:

     # Version Spec of the GameMaker runtime to use.
-Cannot be used with `target-yyp`.
+Will override the inferred version from `target-yyp` if provided.
     runtime-version:

     # Path to a yyp file to set the runtime version based on the IDE version.
-Cannot be used with `runtime-version`.
     target-yyp:

     # Path to a file to overwrite the default local_settings.json that defines the platform preferences and SDK paths.
 See https://manual.gamemaker.io/beta/en/#t=Setting_Up_And_Version_Information%2FPlatform_Preferences.htm